 Another thing to consider when deciding which supplements, if any, you choose to incorporate into your routine is the quality of those supplements.
 Be the person who reads the labels.
 If that bottle you are considering lists a bunch of synthetic, man-made chemicals that you can’t even pronounce, you should put it down and walk away.
 Besides the fact that our bodies were never intended to digest or live off of synthetic replacements of the real deal, consuming these limited vitamins and minerals leaves our bodies open to even more deficiencies than they might prevent.
+On top of that, there are countless fillers, binders, and preservatives out there.
+They range from the good, the bad, and the ugly to everything in between.

-When we consume real food (think vegetables and fruits here) in their whole state, they not only contain vitamins and minerals not yet discovered by humans, but they also contain a variety of the ones we do know.
-Sure, beta-carotene is good for us, but when we eat a carrot, we get a heck of a lot more benefit than taking beta-carotene alone, especially if that beta-carotene is a synthetic version.
-When we take large doses of single vitamins or minerals, we throw off the balance achieved by consuming a whole food.
-When your body’s receptors are busy breaking down all of that synthetic vitamin C you just took to ward off a cold, it was too busy to process the other complementary vitamins your body desperately needed.
+And sure, beta-carotene is good for us, but when we eat a carrot, we get a heck of a lot more benefit than taking beta-carotene alone, especially if that beta-carotene is a synthetic version.
+Taking large doses of single vitamins or minerals throws off the balance achieved by consuming a whole food.
+If you are downing high doses of synthetic vitamin C to ward off a cold, take note.
+Your body gets so busy breaking that down that it won’t process the other complementary vitamins.
+Your body desperately needs those complementary vitamins.
 When one micronutrient is out of balance, it creates more imbalance.